Difegue/TVC-16/content/029-lcdonald.md

 HeroImage: images/lcdonald/alpha1.jpg
 Summary: Yuji Naka: They probably eat McDonald's® hamburgers, I suppose?
 And I think they will get a complete line-up of Happy Meal® premiums.

+# 2022 Update

+Check [here](./mcorigins.html) for the latest McOrigins-related post (and download links 🍟)

+Or keep reading below to follow the...
+McOrigins Origin Story???
+I'm going to be updating this again soon so there'll probably be a list of articles at that point

+#

 Happy Sonic 2 Movie release day!...
 Is what I'd say if I'd actually managed to publish this on April 8th.
 It's been a while since Sonic's last been that present in popular culture, and I think I only fully realized that fact upon seeing the new [McDonald's toys](https://www.sonicstadium.org/2022/03/more-mcdonalds-sonic-2-happy-meal-toys-leaked/) planned for the movie.